vsflcn/System-Monitoring/README.md

 ## Usage

 - The container will continuously monitor system performance.
-- Alerts are sent via email if CPU or memory usage exceeds thresholds.
+- Alerts are sent via disposable email if CPU or memory usage exceeds thresholds.
-- Use the web interface to access logs or shut down the server.